Iceland in Summer: Top 10 things to do!

 Alternative tip for activities during the summer

 Summer is the "high season" in Iceland.
 Although locals and travellers alike travel Iceland all year round - Summer is the most popular travel season.
 This means more cars on the road, more hikers, natural hot spring hunters and so on and on ...

 Local tip: It might be clever to plan some trips or hikes out of the most common time of the day.
 For an example, it will still be daylight at midnight, why not take a midnight trip somewhere?

-- As I mentioned, every season has it's pros and cons.
+As I mentioned, every season has it's pros and cons.
 One of the most wonderful thing about summer is that it is bright all day, every day!
+Welcome the midnight sun!

 However, that also means that you can't see the Northern Lights over Iceland in the summer.
 You can read more about the Northern Lights here.